jackie-dai/Project-1-Overhaul/Section2_CreatingEnemy/section2.md

 ```
 68 74 74 70 73 3A 2F 2F 79 6F 75 74 75 2E 62 65 2F 49 39 4A 47 39 6B 55 31 37 52 49 3F 73 69 3D 4B 4A 52 68 50 6E 78 72 36 54 45 48 51 71 59 69 26 74 3D 35 39 31
 ```
+Once implemented, if the player enters the enemy's line of sight, the enemy should chase the player down.
+However, if you stop moving, the ghost will slowly push you off the screen.
+We'll address this in the next part.

 ## Dealing Damage to the Player

-Now, when the player gets too close to the enemy, the ghost should chase the player.
-However, if you stop moving, the ghost will slowly push you off the screen.
-Instead, we want the ghost to explode and deal damage upon contact with the player.
+Once the enemy makes contact with the player, it should explode and deal damage to the player.
 Let's implement the logic for it.

 ```
 #region Attack_variables